jadecobra/python_tdd_exercises/source/TypeError.rst

 TypeError
 =========

-We will step through solving a ``TypeError`` in python using Test Driven Development
+I will step through solving a ``TypeError`` in python using Test Driven Development

 Prerequisites
 -------------